This is a complete guide covering SEO for photographers.

 You don’t want to have the date in the URL and you want to keep it as clean as possible to ensure Google crawls it as effectively as possible.

-To change the permalink settings for your blogs, go into your WordPress settings, go to Permalinks, and enter a “Custom Structure” and follow my format:
+To change the permalink settings for your blogs, go into your WordPress settings, go to Permalinks, enter a “Custom Structure” and follow my format:

 Meta Title and Description

 The meta title, meta description, and URL make up what is called the metadata.

 This is often what you see on the search engine results page and could often influence whether or not you click on that page:

 Some best practices for your meta title include: